 Our curriculum reflects the attitudes, values, and respect that we have for minority ethnic groups.
-So, for example, in the curriculum topic on religious festivals, the students learn the importance of Diwali to Hindus and Sikhs, and the importance of Eid to Muslims.
+So, for example, in the curriculum topic on religious festivals, the students learn the importance of Diwali to Hindus and Sikhs.

 11. Gender Equality

 We recognise that nationally there is evidence of inequality of performance between boys and girls in schools.
 We are committed to seeing all individuals and groups of students making the best progress possible in our school.